Memorial Sloan Kettering Cancer Center: Training

 Approximately 1,700 medical residents and Fellows are in training at MSK.
 There are 575 postdoctoral researchers training at MSK labs and a combined 288 PhD and MD-PhD candidates.

 In 2004, the Louis V. Gerstner, Jr. Graduate School of Biomedical Sciences was opened at Memorial Sloan Kettering Cancer Center.
 The first students graduated in 2012.
 As of January 2019, the dean of the graduate school is cell biologist Michael Overholtzer.
 The founding dean, serving for over a decade, was molecular biologist Ken Marians.

 The Tri-Institutional MD–PhD Program is a partnership of MSKCC, Weill Cornell Medicine, and The Rockefeller University.
 The dual degree program takes advantage of the close proximity of these three institutions for collaboration on biomedical research and medical training.
 MSKCC also has an academic partnership with Weill Cornell Medicine known as the Weill Cornell Graduate School of Medical Sciences.

 Notable faculty

 Presidents

+The following individuals have served as president, first of the overarching corporation (1960–1980), and later of the combined hospital (1980 onwards).